 Almeida Live: RICHARD III (15) – Thursday 21 July, 7.00pm.
 The Kenneth Branagh Theatre Company Live cinema season continues with a new vision of Shakespeare’s heart-breaking tale of forbidden love.
 Branagh and his creative team present a modern passionate version of the classic tragedy.

 From Thursday 22 July: The BFG and Chevalier.

 Queen's staff ticket price: £5 (standard ticket price: £6.70).
 Please visit www.queensfilmtheatre.com for more details.

 Tip of the day: Need to hear text in your Office document read aloud?
-Add 'Speak Selected Text' to your Quick Access Toolbar (select: File, Options, Quick Access Toolbar – choose command from – All commands).
+Add the control 'Speak' to your Quick Access Toolbar (select: File, Options, Quick Access Toolbar - choose commands from - All commands).